 - The setup of a USB Rangefinder requires no soldering, only a USB cable.

-- The Raspberry Pi is a convenient and affordable way to read USB ultrasonic sensor range data.
+- The Raspberry Pi is a convenient and affordable way to read USB ultrasonic sensor range data, perfect for pi zero projects.

 MaxBotix sells a number of USB ultrasonic sensors which can directly connect to the Raspberry Pi.
 This tutorial will teach you how to interface a Raspberry Pi with an USB ultrasonic sensor.For the safety of the electronics, please use an ESD strap when working around components.
 Static discharge could damage components of the R-Pi as well as the USB Ultrasonic Sensor Raspberry.